jolitos/ansible-backup-cisco-switch/README.md

 # Backup Cisco Switches with Ansible

 - Basic script to backup Cisco Switch Config Files.
-This script execute two tasks (create folder and backup a config .cfg file) in one yaml file.
+This script execute two tasks (create folder and backup a config .cfg file) in one yaml playbook file.

 ## Execution Requirements